saylordotorg/course_hist311/Unit03.md

+---
+layout: default
+title: "HIST311: The Age of the Atlantic Slave Trade, 1500-1900"
+course_description: "An introduction to the history of the Atlantic slave trade from the 16th to the 20th century.
+Analyzes its causes as well as its long lasting effects on Africa, Europe, and the Americas."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Early Slaving Voyages** <span id="3"></span> *The earliest European slaving voyages began in the first part of the 16<sup>th</sup> century.
 Spanish and Portuguese traders purchased slaves